 I couldn’t wait to find a high vantage point to capture the beauty of Ha Long Bay.
-Ti Top Island, a common stop of for cruise ships, has steps to the top of the island for a fantastic view out over the bay, but the downside is you’ll have to fight the other boatloads of tourists to get to the top.
+Ti Top Island, a common stop of for cruise ships, has steps to the top of the island for a fantastic view out over the bay.
+But the downside is you’ll have to fight the other boatloads of tourists to get to the top.
 Around Ha Long City, several places offer vantage points over the bay if you decide to explore without a tour.

 Don’t forget to rub the turtle’s head for good luck on your way out.

 One thing I would definitely recommend and something I wish we would have had more time for is simply sitting back and enjoying the gorgeous scenery of this captivating place.
 Some of my favourite moments were just relaxing on the bed in the room while the boat drifted by the islands.

 About cruising Halong Bay

 This isn’t always the case.
-Also be aware that some travel agencies will tell you that your first option is sold out to try to sell you something more expensive.
+Also be aware that some travel agencies may tell you that your first option is sold out to try to sell you something more expensive.
 Shop around and do your research.
-For example, two girls on our boat were told the premium cabins had sold out.
+For example, two girls on our boat booked the honeymoon suite after their agency told them premium cabins had sold out.
 In reality, half the cabins were empty.